RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 ###### Where Publishing Meets Hollywood

 What does it mean to “option” movie rights?
 Movie options are common in Hollywood, but they are also common in many industries, anytime a buyer wants an option to buy something valuable for an agreed period of time.
-It may be an option to buy fine art, rights to music, a building, a [Stradivarius][], stocks, whole corporations.
+It may be an option to buy fine art, rights to music, a building, a [Stradivarius](http://en.wikipedia.org/wiki/Stradivarius), stocks, whole corporations.
 It doesn't matter.
 The basics of the option are the same.

 In the movie biz, it works this way.
 A producer or a studio thinks that your novel (magazine article, graphic novel, treatment, screenplay) might make for a nice feature film.
 They call your novel "source material" or "story material," and total story costs (including the screenplay) usually account for about 2-5% of a movie's budget.